DraconDev/SamAI/tasks.md

 ## Done

+- [x] The back to home button should not move up when hovered over
+  - [x] make the back to home button even cool
 - the current drag system is pretty good when i drag an icon we see green to see i can drag to reorder on an icon, and see blue that i can put in a folder, so icon is great
   - the current drag system is pretty good when i drag an icon we see green to see i can drag to reorder on an icon, and see blue that i can put in a folder, so icon is great
     - folder is less good, we shouldn't see blue, cause we can't put folders in folders, so we should only see green to reorder on dragging onto a folder, but currently dragging onto a folder just show a basic white highlight, and dragging onto an icon shows green